Effervecreanet/wsite/README.md

 ./html/
 ./html_mobile/
 Delivering videos is compat with edge but not iOS.
-It comes with strict firefall handled by the match_resource() function.
+It comes with strict firewall handled by the match_resource() function.
 installation:
 sh make.sh